-• Visitors - SF Innovations workshop - promoting technologies and products which protect the environment and build resilience to climate change.
+Visitors - promoting technologies and products which protect the environment and build resilience to climate change.

-SF Innovations and their impact, links with sri Lanka and how these methods are being used in low income families across the globe.
+SF Innovations input and their impact, links with sri Lanka and how these methods are being used in low income families across the globe.

 Discovering alternative eco-friendly cooking methods